Introduction

 Definition and calculation

-- Count unique customers, not number of reviews, to avoid bias from prolific reviewers.
+- Count unique customers: Rather than total reviews to prevent distortion from prolific reviewers.

 Tracking time windows and cohorts